 As one of the co-founders of the Western Front, Lewis initiated and administered the Video taught ceramics 1970-71 at Alfred University in upper New York State.
 Program (1974-1976), curated the Performance Art Program (1977-1979), acted as arts administrator and program coordinator (1979-1987), initiated and coordinated the Computer-Integrated Media Program (1985-1987) and was Acting Director for three months in 1994.
 In addition, Lewis was head of the Media Arts Section of the Canada Council (1987-1990).
 Lewis has served on countless boards, including the Intermedia Board of Trustees (1970-1972), the Vancouver Art Gallery's Board of Directors (1973-1976, 1986-1987), the Western Front Board of Directors (1974-1987, 1991-present), as well as serving on various Canada Council juries (1978-1985).
 Performances and groups exhibitions include Floor Piece (1968), Japanese Pickled Cabbage (1969), Taping of the International Art Critics (with Michael Morris, 1970), participation in international correspondence activity (1970-1972), The Intermedia Society (1995), Thrown (2004).
 Solo exhibitions include the Douglas Gallery, the Vancouver Art Gallery, and the Belkin Satellite.
 Lewis lives and works in Vancouver.
 Also a solo exhibition in 2010 at the presentation House Gallery, N. Vancouver

-Additional information and materials about Glenn Lewis are available on request in Art, Architecture and Planning at the University of British Columbia Library.
+Additional information and materials about Glenn Lewis are available on request in the Music, Art and Architecture Library University of British Columbia.

 While Glenn is at Camosun, he plans to throw pots, do some sculptural decoration on them, glaze and fire them for most of the residency during the student classes and other times.
 He intends to be available during these times to the students so they can see the techniques and skill used to make the work, and to help them and answer their questions.
 He will also give an illustrated talk to on various ceramics and potters.